Drake scores 4 TDs, Cardinals roll past Browns 38-24

-GLENDALE, Ariz.
-(AP) — Kenyan Drake ran for four touchdowns, Kyler Murray threw for 219 yards and a score and the Arizona Cardinals snapped a six-game losing streak by beating the Cleveland Browns 38-24 on Sunday.
+Against the Browns, he finally got the win.
+Arizona improved to 4-9-1 for the season.

+”This is more about the team,” Drake said. ”This team was jacked up about this game and we wanted to go out there and assert ourselves.
+That’s what we did.”

-Murray got the best of a much-anticipated showdown with Cleveland quarterback Baker Mayfield.
+Drake’s big day helped Kyler Murray get the best of a much-anticipated showdown with Cleveland quarterback Baker Mayfield.
 The two were teammates in college at Oklahoma and both won Heisman Trophies before being selected with the No. 1 overall picks by their respective teams in back-to-back years.

 Arizona pushed ahead 28-17 late in the third quarter when Drake scored his third touchdown on a 1-yard run, one play after the Cardinals won a pivotal challenge.
 Cleveland’s Damarious Randall was called for defensive pass interference after a review, reversing the no-call on the field, which put the ball at the 1.